cherrybloom002/AIV_First_Year/README.md

 ## Fast2D
 ### Boids
 A visual simulation of flocking behavior inspired by birds in nature.
-Each boid follows three simple rules: alignment, cohesion, and separation — resulting in smooth, lifelike group movement.
+Each boid follows three simple rules: alignment, cohesion, and separation; resulting in smooth, lifelike group movement.
 When you run the project, you can left-click to spawn new boids.
 As more are added, they begin reacting to one another, adjusting their direction and spacing dynamically to stay together and avoid collisions.
 ### Car2D
 A simple driving simulation focused on realistic vehicle movement in a 2D space.
 The car responds to acceleration, friction, and steering, simulating front and rear wheel movement to create a believable turning behavior.
-When you run the project, you can drive using W, A, S, and D — accelerating, braking, and steering as the car smoothly rotates and slides according to its speed and wheelbase.
+When you run the project, you can drive using WASD, accelerating, braking, and steering as the car smoothly rotates and slides according to its speed and wheelbase.
 >The car can go off screen
 ### Heads
 A local multiplayer game prototype where two players must escape from an intelligent enemy in a maze-like environment.